All links go directly to official Mill Creek, Oklahoma government websites.

 About Mill Creek, Oklahoma

 Historically, Mill Creek has roots dating back to the late 19th century, originally established as a trading post.
 The town's economy has traditionally relied on agriculture, with many residents engaged in farming and ranching.
 In recent years, Mill Creek has seen a modest increase in tourism due to its proximity to the scenic Arbuckle Mountains, which attract visitors for outdoor activities such as hiking and camping.
-The town hosts community events throughout the year, fostering a sense of unity among its residents.
+The town hosts community events throughout the year, building unity among its residents.

 Jail & Inmate Records